openvswitch/ovs/INSTALL.md

    For improved warnings if you installed "sparse" (see "Prerequisites"), add C=1 to the command line.

+   Some versions of Clang and ccache are not completely compatible.
+   If you see unusual warnings when you use both together, consider disabling ccache for use with Clang.

 2. Consider running the testsuite.
 Refer to "Running the Testsuite" below, for instructions.